 If you’re planning to do a lot of camping, an international camping card is a good investment, serving as useful ID and getting you discounts at member sites.
-It is available from home motoring organizations.
+A range is available online.

-In a lot of less official campsites, you will be able to rent a hammock and a place to sling it for the same price as pitching a tent (around US$5/£3), maybe less, and certainly less if you’re packing your own hammock (Mexico is a good place to buy these, especially in and around Mérida in the Yucatán).
+In a lot of less official campsites, you will be able to rent a hammock and a place to sling it for the same price as pitching a tent (around US$5–10/£4–8), maybe less, especially if you’re packing your own hammock (Mexico is a good place to buy these, especially in and around Mérida in the Yucatán).

 Beach huts, or cabañas, are found at the more rustic, backpacker-oriented beach resorts, and sometimes inland.
 Usually just a wooden or palm-frond shack with a hammock slung up inside (or a place to sling your own), they are frequently without electricity, though as a resort gets more popular, they tend to transform into sturdier beach bungalows with modern conveniences and higher prices.
 At backwaters and beaches too untouristed even for cabañas, you should still be able to sling a hammock somewhere (probably the local bar or restaurant, where the palapa serves as shelter and shade).